david6983/themaquereau/doc/cache/cache_implementation_volley_android_kotlin.md

 no network request is sent because the data was fetched from the cache thanks to the previous implementation.
 Finally, on pull to refresh event, there is another network request.

-Note 2: we can see that the images are not fetched again.
-Did I cleared the cache entirely ?
+Note 2: we can see that the images are not fetched again because picasso has is own cache also.
+Can we also clear it ?

+... to continue